schappim/mBot-Gitbook/section-3-chapter-17-moving-left-right-backwards.md

 1.How can we make the mBot turn left?

-A. We use a combination of move blocks
+A. We use a combination of three different move blocks

 **B. We use a move block and check the first attribute to "turn left"**